Foreign Language

 Note:

-The verb is bracketed, the direct object is identified in red,
+The verb is bracketed, the direct object is identified in red, and the indirect object is identified in green.

 Consider the role of the subject complement and object complement in each sentence.